cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 Regular expressions are one of the building blocks of almost any text parser.
 While we won't discuss them in great detail (there are many, better resources available,) I will note that learning how to write simple regexes doesn't take much time at all.
 As you progress and want to match more and more, Google around; due to their wide spread use, it's basically guaranteed that someone's had the same problem.

 Regular expressions allow you to describe the "shape" of text you would like to match.
 For example, if a sentence has the phrase "the term", followed by some text, followed by "means" we might assume that that sentence is defining a word or phrase.
-Regexes give us many tools to narrow down the shape of text, including special characters to indicate whitespace, the beginning and end of a line, and "word boundaries" like commas, spaces, etc.
+Regexes give us many tools to narrow down the shape of acceptable text, including special characters to indicate whitespace, the beginning and end of a line, and "word boundaries" like commas, spaces, etc.

 ```
 "the term .* means"    # likely indicates a defined term
-"\ba\b"                # only matches the word "a"; doesn't match "a" inside another word
+"\ba\b"                # only matches the word "a"; doesn't match "a" inside another word such as "bad"
 ```

 Regexes also let us *retrieve* matching text.
 In our example above, we could determine not only that a defined term was likely present but also what that term or phrase would be.
 Expressions may include multiple segments of retrieved text (known as "capture groups"), and advanced tools will provide deeper inspection such as segmenting out repeated expressions.